rl-tools/crazyflie-clients-python/README.md

 ## Input mapping

-Do the normal assignment, then go to [https://hardwaretester.com/gamepad](https://hardwaretester.com/gamepad) to check the id of an additional button.
+Do the normal assignment, then use `python3 test_gamepad_inputs.py` to check the id of an additional button and insert it into the config under `learnedController` as described in the following.

 Change the mapping in `~/.config/cfclient/input/xxx.json` to include `learnedController`, e.g.:
+Note: newer versions appear to save the config in `/Users/jonas/Library/Application Support/cfclient/config.json`

 ```
 {